Evaluating In-Context Learning of Libraries for Code Generation: Learning Novel Libraries

 \paragraph{Models learn to use new libraries.} We see that most models are able to learn the novel library from demonstrations across all tasks.
 This shows that this ability to adapt to novel code modules in-context is not limited to the biggest proprietery LLMs but is also exhibited to a good extent by openly accessible smaller models.

-\paragraph{Models can learn from description and code.} We find that most models exhibit non-trivial ability of learning from just \emph{descriptions} and \emph{implementation} of the functions in the novel library without any exposure to demonstrations.
+\paragraph{Models can learn from description and code.} We find that most models exhibit non-trivial ability\footnote{The performance is significantly more than the zero-shot baselines reported in Appendix \ref{app:zero_shot}.} of learning from just \emph{descriptions} and \emph{implementation} of the functions in the novel library without any exposure to demonstrations.
 Remarkably, GPT-4's performance with descriptions and implementation is comparable to that from demonstrations.
 This clearly shows that the best contemporary LLMs are able to understand novel code modules and use them without needing any demonstrations.
 However, for models apart from GPT-4, providing demonstrations still remains the best form of supervision across all tasks.
+In Appendix \ref{app:visprog_unpaired}, we show that providing random programs (i.e., not paired with input) along with the descriptions or implementations improves performance.

-\paragraph{Effect of pretraining.} We also notice that the data on which the models have been pretrained on influences the choice of supervision that best suits them.
-For instance, LLaMA models have been primarily trained on text with comparatively lesser code pretraining \cite{llama2, codellama}.
-We see that LLaMA models show a much higher ability to learn from descriptions compared to code implementations.
-This is opposite for the StarCoder model which has been primarily pretrained on a lot of code data.
-We see that StarCoder is able to leverage implementation supervision to a much higher extent, despite being a smaller model.
+\paragraph{Effect of pretraining.} We observe that the data on which the models have been pretrained on influences the choice of supervision that best suits them.
+For instance, LLaMA models, which have been primarily trained on text with comparatively lesser code pretraining \cite{llama2, codellama}, show a much higher ability to learn from descriptions compared to code implementations.
+This is opposite for the StarCoder, which has been primarily pretrained on code.
+We see that StarCoder is better able to leverage implementation supervision, despite being a smaller model.
 However, its performance is extremely low when provided with Natural Language descriptions.